Lukas-Dresel/snapshot/README.md

 The actual logic of this module is 7 lines of python.
 It uses the `fork()` system call to create a copy of your current process in which you can perform any and all operations that you want to test out.
 Whenever you make a mistake or are done experimenting in your current snapshot simply exit the process, and you will continue in the original process.

-The actual logic of the snapshot function boils down to this:
+The snapshot function boils down to this:

 ```python
 def snapshot():